-Keyword - Searches most fields in HAPI records (journal title, article title, authors, subjects, and additional descriptors).
+Keyword - Searches most fields in HAPI records (journal title, article title, authors, subjects, abstracts, and additional descriptors).
 It's best to use this when you're just starting your research and want a very broad search.

 Author - Searches for articles written by a specific person.
 You can also browse all author names in HAPI with the Browse Names option.